POTOK22/Introduction-to-Artificial-Intelligence-Project/README.md

 ## Introduction
 With increasing life expentency worldwide the problem of heart diseases has become a major and progressive challange to deal with.
 Since the likelihood of developing heart diseases can be estimated from various health parameters the question is how to do it precisely and accurately.
 The goal of this project is to create a simple but effective program that can predict and identify patients risk of developing a heart diesese in the future.

+The project belongs to the subfield of machine learning called specifically "supervised learning", which relies on the principle that every training example is accompanied by a label with the correct answer.
+The model uses these labaled examples to learn underlying patterns, enabling it to subsequently predict and recoginze outcomes for new unseen data - in this case whether a patient is at risk of developing heart disease.
+Moreover the task is to achieve binary classification.
+In simple terms model must predict one of two classes based on medical examination features - class 1 (likely to develop heart disease) or class 0 (not likely to develop heart disease).

 ## Description of the Real-World Problem

 ### Goal